Sierra Mist Lawsuit: Did PepsiCo Really Clash with Influencer Over Identity Theft?

 Meanwhile, Cierra Mistt, a TikTok creator known for her entertaining flight attendant content, said she had used her name since AOL Instant Messenger.

-In a YouTube video posted in July 2023, she claimed that PepsiCo accused her of trademark infringement over her online alias.
+In a YouTube video posted in July 2023, she claimed that PepsiCo accused her of trademark infringement over her online alias, as reported by Green Matters in December 2023.

 Although Cierra said she couldn’t share all the details due to “legal reasons,” she hinted at a victory against the soda giant.